emanalytic/Perceptual-Losses-Neural-Style-Transfer/README.md

 # Neural Style Transfer with Perceptual Losses

-This project is an implementation of the paper ["Perceptual Losses for Real-Time Style Transfer and Super-Resolution"](https://arxiv.org/pdf/1603.08155) by Johnson et al. The main idea is to train a feed-forward neural network for style transfer using perceptual losses, enabling real-time style transfer.
+This project is an implementation of the paper ["Perceptual Losses for Real-Time Style Transfer and Super-Resolution"](https://arxiv.org/pdf/1603.08155) by Johnson et al. The main idea is to train a feed forward neural network for style transfer using perceptual losses, enabling real-time style transfer.

-## Overview

 Neural style transfer was initially introduced in the paper by Gatys et al., which used an optimization based approach to generate stylized images.
 While this method produces high-quality results, it is computationally expensive and slow.
-Pytorch has official implementation of this method, check this out [Pytorch Tutorial](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).
+Pytorch has a tutorial for implementing the Gatys' Optimzation Based method, check this out [Pytorch Tutorial](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).

-To address this, the PyTorch team has a tutorial for implementing Gatys' optimization-based method.
-However, this project implements the method described in Johnson et al.'s paper, which trains a model to perform style transfer efficiently.
-The trained model can then generate stylized images in real-time.
+## Implementation

 For a detailed understanding of the underlying concepts, check out my [notebook](https://github.com/emanalytic/Perceptual-Losses-Neural-Style-Transfer/blob/main/notebooks/experimentation_v02.ipynb) included in this repository.